-Russian athlete 'failed drugs test'
+Russian Olympic curler suspected of failing drugs test

 - OAR team confirm positive doping test, without naming athlete or sport

-- 160 carefully selected athletes competing on Olympic Athlete from Russia team

-(CNN)A Russian athlete at the Winter Olympics is suspected of failing a drugs test, according to Russian news agency TASS.
+The Court of Arbitration for Sport (CAS) said in a statement Monday it has initiated the process of reviewing Krushelnitckii's case after a request by the International Olympic Committee (IOC).
+A hearing date has not been set, the statement said.

+Earlier in the day, Konstantin Vybornov, a spokesman for the Olympic Athletes from Russia, declined to name Krushelnitckii but said an official comment would be made after the results of the second test.

-More than 160 Russian athletes who could prove they were clean from doping are competing in a Olympic Athletes from Russia (OAR) team after the nation was banned from the Games because of state-sponsored doping leading up to and including the Sochi Winter Olympics.
+More than 160 Russian athletes who could prove they were clean from doping are competing in a Olympic Athletes from Russia (OAR) team after the nation was banned from the Games because of state-sponsored doping leading up to and including the 2014 Sochi Winter Games.

+Japanese speed skater Kei Saito was sent home from the Olympic village last week after becoming the first athlete at the 2018 Olympic Games to return a positive drugs test.
+The Court of Arbitration for Sport (CAS) said Saito voluntarily accepted his provisional suspension after an out-of-competition test turned up signs of a masking agent.

 IOC reaction

+In a statement posted to Twitter Sunday, the IOC declined to comment on individual cases, but said it took note of the statement by the OAR spokesman.

-The International Olympic Committee (IOC) said in a statement posted to Twitter it "cannot communicate on individual cases while the procedure is still ongoing," because "doping testing and sanctioning at the Olympic Winter Games Pyeongchang 2018 is independent from the IOC."
+The IOC said it "cannot communicate on individual cases while the procedure is still ongoing," because "doping testing and sanctioning at the Olympic Winter Games PyeongChang 2018 is independent from the IOC."

+IOC spokesman Mark Adams said at a daily press briefing Monday it would be "extremely disappointing for us if a case is proven."

-It added: "On the one hand, it is extremely disappointing when prohibited substances might have been used, but on the other hand it shows the effectiveness of the anti-doping system at the Games which protects the rights of all the clean athletes."
+"On the other hand, what is does show is we have a system which is effective and protects the rights of the clean athletes," he added.

 Several media outlets in Russia are reporting the positive test is for meldonium, the same substance for which tennis star Maria Sharapova was banned.